mendix/docs/content/developerportal/general/roles.md

 ![](attachments/myapps.png)

 The Regular Users cannot join the apps by themselves.
-If they want to join an app that they are not a member of, they have to ask the App Contact to send them an invitation.
+If they want to join an app that they are not a member of, they have to ask any Team Member (with an 'invite' permission) of the app to send an invitation.
+Because it is not visible who the Team Members are, it is recommended to contact the the App Contact to send the invitation.
+Therefore it is important that the App Contact has the correct permissions to manage the team members and the app.

  ![](attachments/company-app.png)